How to watch inauguration events, with or without TV

 For traditionalists with TVs, expect a full day of coverage on Friday:

 — ABC: 7 a.m. to 4 p.m., starting with “Good Morning America,” and continuing with anchors George Stephanopoulos, David Muir and Robin Roberts.
-Prime-time special at 10 p.m.
-ET Friday.
+Prime-time specials Thursday and Friday at 10 p.m.
+ET.

 — CBS: 7 a.m. to 4 p.m., starting with “CBS This Morning” and continuing with anchor Scott Pelley.
 Prime-time special at 8 p.m. on Friday.

-Note: This story has been corrected to delete specific performers at balls, as some are performing instead at Thursday’s concert.